 Tingting: I think having a structured routine and getting enough sleep every night helps a lot.
 This is the reason why I normally sleep at least 7-8 hours a day.
 And also, having a good quality of sleep is equally important.
 If I don’t sleep well, I am not able to think clearly and work better.
 But regarding to efficiency, it’s probably related to my personality?
 Because I don’t really have the patient to work slowly and I just love being in a fast-paced work environment.

 How do you stay inspired as a designer?

-Tingting: I subscribe to business magazines like Harvard Business Review and I also frequently read magazines, which covers fashion trends.
+Tingting: I subscribe to business magazines like Harvard Business Review and I also frequently read magazines, which covers fashion trends and other contemporary design news.
 I remember to at least spend a little bit of time to read, because the truth is, you will need some kind of inspiration irrespective of what you do.
 What you read may not affect you right away, but I think the learning from books or magazines register and stay in your mind.
 It will more or less have some influence on you, like colour or fabric matching.